This post was updated to include numbers from the 2021/2022 season

 This trend has stopped during the last years as basketball is becoming become a much faster, and more perimeter-oriented game, so it makes sense that players are getting leaner again.

-If we take a look at the chart below we can, for example, observe that NBA players at 6’8″ were most common and accounted for 11.9% of all minutes played.
+If we take a look at the chart below we can, for example, observe that NBA players at 6’5″ are most common and account for 13.7% of all minutes played.

-Overall, we observe a big concentration of players between 6’6″ and 6’8″ – these players made up over a third of all minutes played (34.8%)!
+Overall, we observe a big concentration of players between 6’4″ and 6’8″ – these players made up over half of all minutes played!

 If we consider how common a body height of 6ft is among the general population and how few of them make it to the NBA, it becomes obvious just how skilled and insanely rare All-Stars like Chris Paul are!